Digital-Back-Office/dataflow-website/src/content/blogs/Unleashing the Power of Apache Airflow with Dataflow for Seamless ETL Pipelines.md

 # Conclusion

 By combining Apache Airflow with Dataflow, teams can automate their ETL pipelines with greater reliability and scalability.
-The integration of these tools streamlines the development and management of data engineering processes, leading to more efficient data workflows across enterprises.
+The integration of these apps streamlines the development and management of data engineering processes, leading to more efficient data workflows across enterprises.